-Nottingham Forest v Leicester City
+Forest defeat FA Cup holders Leicester

 Post update

-Ryan Yates (Nottingham Forest) wins a free kick in the attacking half.
+Djed Spence (Nottingham Forest) wins a free kick in the defensive half.

 Post update